masudme09/masudme09/README.md

 - 👋 Hi, I’m Masud Rana
-- 👀 I’m interested in Desktop & Web application development using .NET or other open source technologies
+- 👀 I’m interested in problem solving in general, not confined with any specific technologies.
-- 🌱 I’m currently learning docker, golang, KAFKA, Apache Spark, Redis, MongoDB, design patterns
+- 🌱 I have exprience to work with C#, JAVA, Golang, F#, Elixir, Python, JavaScript, C/C++.
 - 📫 To reach me send email to masudme09@gmail.com